Beksultan2001/order-managment/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Json-server
-In a separate file, you need to run json-server `json-server --watch db.json` it is used as a backend server  its default port is 3000.
+In a separate terminal, you need to run json-server `json-server --watch db.json` it is used as a backend server  its default port is 3000.

 ## Code scaffolding